E-commerce is the fastest growing retail market in Europe but will it ever replace old fashioned high street shopping?

 Watch 3D printing videos on youtube to see how it is taking off with the production of pens, figurines, fruit and guns.
 The future of buying from your bedroom will involve purchasing the materials, designing online and printing for immediate use.
 Obviously, this won’t be able to work with all products but with items such as clothes, printing could work very well.
 Consumers will choose the fabric online which will be sent to their door and loaded in their printer.
 They’ll then choose their template and measurements and press “print” to have their personally designed product ready to wear straight away.

-We at Pople are incredibly excited about the progression of Ecommerce and are looking forward to working with its developments.
+We at Huga are incredibly excited about the progression of Ecommerce and are looking forward to working with its developments.

-Check out our work of E-commerce sites that we've designed.
+Check out our work of E-commerce sites E-commerce sites that we've designed.